 If the tumour cells in your tissue sample show a loss of one or more mismatch repair proteins, you may have inherited Lynch syndrome and should be referred to a genetic specialist for additional tests and advice.

 After the tumour has been removed fully, your pathologist will measure it in three dimensions although only the largest dimension is typically included in your report.
 For example, if the tumour measures 5.0 cm by 3.2 cm by 1.1 cm, the report may describe the tumour size as 5.0 cm in the greatest dimension.

 All adenocarcinomas start in the mucosa on the inside surface of the colon.
 The layers of tissue below the mucosa include the submucosa, muscularis propria, subserosal adipose tissue, and serosa.
 The movement of cancer cells from the mucosa into the tissue below is called invasion.

-Tumour extension is a way of describing how far the cancer cells have traveled from the mucosa into the tissue below.
-Your pathologist will carefully examine your tissue to find the cancer cells that have traveled the furthest from the mucosa.
+Tumour extension is a way of describing how far the cancer cells have travelled from the mucosa into the tissue below.
+Your pathologist will carefully examine your tissue to find the cancer cells that have travelled the furthest from the mucosa.

-Why is this important?
-Cancer cells that travel deeper in the wall are more likely to come back in the area of the original tumour (local recurrence) after treatment or to spread (metastasize) to a lymph node or distant site such as the lungs.
+Cancer cells that travel deeper in the wall are more likely to come back in the area of the original tumour (local recurrence) after treatment or to spread to a lymph node or distant site such as the lungs.
 Tumour extension is also is used to determine the tumour stage (see Pathologic stage below).